 Maine Art Scene has listings for exhibits, performances, classes, lectures, and concerts across the state.

-Portland Ovations features a variety of performances including classical music, jazz, opera, dance, theater, spoken word, and Broadway.
+Portland Ovations presents an array of performing artists from around the world spanning classical music, jazz, opera, dance, theater, spoken word, and touring Broadway shows.

-Portland's Downtown District‘s events calendar provides a comprehensive list of goings-on downtown, from Portland Stage and Portland Symphony Orchestra performances to job fairs, book groups, and food-related events.
+Portland's Downtown's events calendar provides a list of goings-on downtown, from Portland Stage and Portland Symphony Orchestra performances to job fairs, book groups, and food-related events.

 Maine College of Art (MECA) offers a Bachelor of Fine Arts, a Master of Fine Arts in Studio Arts, a Master of Arts in Teaching, and Continuing Studies for adults and kids, including a Pre-College intensive for high school students.